-- · Rail accounts for a very small share of trips in the North, with only 1.1% share of total trips, but around 7.4% by distance travelled118. - The number of people using the railway network in the North is nearly three times the number 20 years ago, which is a greater increase than other regions over the same period119. - Also, over the past 20 years, the number of rail passengers travelling entirely within the North has grown at a rate of 6.3% per annum, which is greater than the national growth rate of 4.2%120. - More recent trends show that five Northern cities have seen rail passenger growth of more than 20% over the last 5 years - Leeds (31%), York (25%), Manchester (24%), Sheffield (21%) and Newcastle (21%)121. - 8.8% of all trains in to Leeds, Manchester and Sheffield are overcrowded during the morning peak period122. - 12% of all rail passengers arriving into Leeds station during rush hour (8-9am) have to stand123. - Average speeds of rail travel across the Pennines and between the major northern cities are below 50mph124. - Since 2010, capacity on trains, measured as morning peak seats, has decreased while morning peak demand has also increased.
-This has led to significant overcrowding on most routes in the North125.
+- Rail accounts for a very small share of trips in the North, with only 1.1% share of total trips, but around 7.4% by distance travelled. - The number of people using the railway network in the North is nearly three times the number 20 years ago, which is greater than other regions over the same period. - · Also, over the past 20 years, the number of rail passengers travelling entirely within the North has grown at a rate of 6.3% per annum, which is greater than the national growth rate of 4.2%. - More recent trends show five Northern cities all seeing rail passenger growth of more than 20% over the past five years - Leeds (31%), York (25%), Manchester (24%), Sheffield (21%) and Newcastle (21%). - 7.4% of all trains in to Leeds, Manchester and Sheffield are overcrowded during the morning peak period. - 11.6% of all rail passengers arriving into Leeds station during rush hour (8-9am) have to stand. - Average speeds of rail travel across the Pennines and between the major northern cities are below 50mph. - Capacity in the North's rail services only increased by an average of 6.45%, which has led to increased overcrowding.

 For the rail network, existing East-West services and routes are slow and lack capacity.
-It also takes half an hour longer to get from $\operatorname{\mathsf{Hull}}$ to $\operatorname{\mathsf{Sheffield}}$ than to travel the same distance from Brighton to London.
+It also takes half an hour longer to get from Hull to Sheffield than to travel the same distance from Brighton to London.
 These historic issues impact on freight as well as passenger services, limiting connectivity to many of the North's ports and airports, and their markets.